mikeAdamss/tidychef/jupyterbook/how-to-use-this-book.md

 That said, there are some nuances depending on your skillset and goals which I'll try to touch on.

-- If you're anything less than an experienced python developer then **do** read the section on [extended dot notation](https://mikeadamss.github.io/datachef/dot-notation-explained.html), it will make everything else considerably easier to understand.
+- **Everyone** regardless of their training and background should make a point to read and understand [walk](https://mikeadamss.github.io/datachef/walk.html) section, it will make understanding and working with datachef infinitely easier.

 - The sections on [extensibility](https://mikeadamss.github.io/datachef/extensibility.html) and [quirks](https://mikeadamss.github.io/datachef/quirks.html) are short pages of prose containing supplementary information.
 There are some useful insights into datachefs goals and approach here but you can come back to these as needed.